flamewing/ultra-dma-queue/README.md

 	rts
 ; End of function ProcessDMAQueue
 ```
-In its place, include the "Queue DMA.asm" file.
+In its place, include the "DMA-Queue.asm" file.
 You can also edit s2.constants.asm to reflect the fact that VDP_Command_Buffer_Slot is now a word instead of a longword.

 ### Git S&K version
 Add the following equates somewhere: